postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/installation-and-updates.md

 ## Installing Postman on Linux

 [Download](https://www.getpostman.com/downloads/) and unzip the app.
-Create a desktop file, naming it `Postman.desktop` and saving it in teh following location:
+Create a desktop file, naming it `Postman.desktop` and saving it in the following location:

 ```shell
 ~/.local/share/applications/Postman.desktop